OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ## XPathExpression

-A `javax.xml.xpath.XPathExpression` is similar to an Unmarshaller where it can't be configured securely by itself, so the untrusted data must be parsed through another securable XML parser first.
+A `javax.xml.xpath.XPathExpression` can not be configured securely by itself, so the untrusted data must be parsed through another securable XML parser first.

 For example: